 That said, this is not JUST a home defense or defensive tactical round either.
 The venerable cartridge can be used for a wide range of uses.

 Plinking and general fun shooting

-The 7.62x39mm cartridge and essentially all the best 7.62x39 rifles are just fun to shoot.
+The 7.62x39mm cartridge and essentially all the 7.62x39 rifles are just fun to shoot.
 They don’t cost a lot; they don’t recoil a lot, and they give enough power to make you feel like you are accomplishing something.